-Decoding OtterBox and LifeProof cases for iPhone X | ZDNet
+Decoding OtterBox and LifeProof cases for iPhone XS and XS Max | ZDNet

 I see no point in using either Defender or Pursuit without Alpha Glass.
 So, really, in terms of overall decision matrix of which case to buy, in my opinion, it comes down to:

-- You want a holster and full rubberization and the tried and true Otter design (Defender + Alpha Glass)
+- You want a holster and full rubberization and the tried and true Otter design (Defender/Pro + Alpha Glass)

-- You want it to be thin but still highly protective (Pursuit + Alpha Glass)
+- You want it to be thin but still highly protective (Pursuit + Alpha Glass, NEXT, or SLAM + Alpha Glass)

 - You want it to be more waterproof than what the device provides out of the box, and you want scratch protection but not additional screen impact protection (FRE)